Connection lost. Please refresh the page.

 Insertion Neck of stapes

-Action Dampens vibrations passed to the cochlea via the oval window
+Action Dampens vibrations passed to the cochlea via the vestibular window

 Innervation Nerve to stapedius muscle (of facial nerve (CN VII))